Refunds & Calculations

 Withdrawal from programs and cancellation of classes result in a percentage of tuition being refunded, depending on the week of cancellation/withdrawal and the number of courses from which students withdraws.

-Cancellation Prior to the Commencement of Classes: A student will be entitled to a full refund if the student cancels his/her enrollment within five days of signing the University Enrollment Agreement.
+Cancellation Prior to the Commencement of Classes: A student will be entitled to a full refund if the student cancels their enrollment within five days of signing the University Enrollment Agreement or within the first seven days of the term.

 Week 1 100%